 For a small fee per vehicle, Merchants handles all the administration of the convenience chain's vehicles nationwide.
 Merchants acts as the driver's point of contact when there's a maintenance issue, freeing the fleet manager to focus on other issues.
 The program has helped to avoid unnecessary repairs.

-Case Study #4: Handling Maintenance Challenges
+Case Study #4: Creating Ways to Handle Maintenance Challenges

 Denver International Airport's fleet is administered by the City/County of Denver's Department of Aviation.
 The Fleet Department is responsible for providing lifecycle management and maintenance of the fleet used to maintain the airport's 53-square-mile area.